1mTojii/RedTeam-tools/2. PortScanner - trashnmap/README.md

 # PortScanner (Java)
+NOTE: The same port scanner is in the blue team tool portfolio.
+The reason i reuploaded it here is the exact same tool can be used for red team activities

 I made a very, very  ancient version of nmap its just a simple TCP connect scan tool.
 Given a host and a port range it tries to open a connection to each port and reports which ones respond.
 It a very flimsy tool at that point just use Nmap this is just a tool i made for my portfolio c: